 Subscribe to WildWire and get a fast fun read on interesting news about the wild world, here, and around the globe.
 Delivered to your inbox.

 The Wild Center is a not-for-profit organization overseen by a Board of Trustees with the assistance of its Advisory Board.
-The Center is based out of a 31-acre site in Tupper Lake, NY near the geographic center of the Adirondacks.
+The Center is based out of an 115-acre site in Tupper Lake, NY near the geographic center of the Adirondacks.

 The region is unique in the world.
 Surrounded by people, the Adirondacks house great expanses of nature interspersed with small towns and communities.
 They can be an example for a future where man and the rest of the natural world thrive together.